 It is common practice to export vector drawings to a raster format for their final purpose.
 On any given project, determining from the beginning what file format is required is a best practice – particularly if you have publication standards that must be met!
 In the most general terms, static web graphics require a 72 dpi (dots per inch) resolution and will typically use JPEG or PNG formats.
 Printing for publication typically requires 300 dpi resolution.

 The file formats TIFF, JPEG, and PNG output raster-based graphics files.
 In general, JPEG and PNG files are useful for making a web images or graphics not intended for printing.
 For drawings that are primarily represented with vector graphics, PNG will typically give crisper results.
 ‘PNG’ stands for Portable Network Graphics format, a format for storing bitmapped (raster) images.
 Interlaced PNG files, though slightly larger file size than non-interlaced, can improve display times on slow (modem) Internet connections – perhaps less of an issue than in the old days.
 ‘JPEG’ stands for Joint Photographic Experts Group; it’s great for photographs but not really intended for representing vector graphics, thus is recommended when an image (such as a photograph) is the background of your drawing.
 ‘TIFF’ stands for Tagged Image File Format and is widely supported by image-manipulation applications, publishing, and page layout applications.

 Vector file formats such as SVG and PDF preserve vectors.
 PDF was created by Adobe Systems and is the native file format for Adobe Illustrator™ – except with a different file extension (AI).
 Drawings saved as PDF can be opened and edited by Illustrator.

 Finally, when creating graphics for the web, compress graphics files to keep websites optimized.
-We like the web service TinyPNG.com, and the native Mac app PNG Compressor, for quick and easy image compression.
+We like the web service TinyPNG.com for quick and easy image compression.